Chart Color Schemes

 Heathcote is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Hungarian representation was higher at 0.4% in Heathcote than the regional average of 0.2%.
-Scottish representation was also higher at 9.2%, compared to the regional average of 8.8%.
-Maltese representation was slightly higher at 0.8%, compared to the regional average of 0.5%.
+Notably, Hungarian representation was higher than average at 0.4% versus regional 0.2%.
+Scottish representation was also slightly higher at 9.2% compared to the regional 8.8%, and Maltese stood out at 0.8% against the regional 0.5%.

 Frequently Asked Questions - Diversity